Uninstall

 Note

-You may need to review the steps accordingly if you have multiple Nodinite environments installed on the same server and intend to remove only one.
-The guide details a total removal.
+You may need to adapt these steps if you have multiple Nodinite environments on the same server and only want to remove one.
+This guide details a total removal.

 SC delete "%Name of Monitoring Service%"